BSc (Hons) Nursing (Mental Health)

 - Learn from a highly experienced, enthusiastic and research-active team who provide full support to help you achieve your ambitions

-- Be inspired on a programme with strong approval ratings: in the 2016 National Student Survey, 97% of students were satisfied with this course
+- Be inspired on a programme with strong approval ratings: in the 2017 National Student Survey, 92% of students were satisfied with the teaching of this course

-- Choose to study at our Derby or Chesterfield Campus.
+- Choose to study at our Derby or Chesterfield Campus, starting in September or March*

 “High standards of nurse education are absolutely pivotal to the quality of care we provide.
 We know that the nurses the University of Derby delivers are first class and we want to recruit the people that it trains.”